G224 Martha Van Rensselaer (MVR) Hall

 Julia is a 5th-year Ph.D.
 Candidate in the Healthy Aging Laboratory.

-Julia first joined the Human Development department as Cornell’s 2015-2016 Heidelberg Exchange Fellow and a Fulbright grantee.
+Julia first joined the Psychology department (formerly called the Human Development department) as Cornell’s 2015-2016 Heidelberg Exchange Fellow and a Fulbright grantee.
 In 2017, Julia returned to Cornell to obtain a Ph.D. in Developmental Psychology with Dr. Corinna Löckenhoff.

 Before returning to Cornell, Julia worked with the Funke Lab for Problem-Solving at Heidelberg University (2013-2017) and Valerie F. Reyna's Rational Decision Making Lab at Cornell University (2015-2016).
 In addition, she completed research visits with the Nock Lab at Harvard University (2016), the Cognition and Health Research Group at Oxford University (2016) and Cambridge University's Winton Centre for Risk and Evidence Communication (2017).